-The Junior League of Springfield, Inc. is an organization of women committed to promoting voluntarism, developing the potential of women and improving the community through the effective action and leadership of trained volunteers.
+The Junior League of Springfield, Missouri, Inc., is an organization of women whose mission is to advance women’s leadership for meaningful community impact through volunteer action, collaboration, and training.
 Its purpose is exclusively educational and charitable.

 JLS reaches out to women of all races, religions and national origins who demonstrate an interest in and a commitment to voluntarism.
 Membership in the Junior League of Springfield is open to any women over the age of 21.
 No woman shall be excluded from membership because of race, religion, national origin, or disability.